Estimation and Inference for Policy Relevant Treatment Effects: Large Sample Theory for Inference

-\end{assumption} The invertibility condition serves to identify the parameter vector $(\beta_0',\beta_1')'$ in the partial linear model as in \citet{carneiro/lee:2009}.
+\end{assumption} The invertibility condition serves to identify the parameter vector $\left(\beta_0',\beta_1'\right)'$ in the partial linear model as in \citet{carneiro/lee:2009}.
 The requirement for $\gamma$ to be identified essentially boils down to the identification of the density functions and the conditional expectation functions, which is satisfied for a large class of data generating processes, and is usually taken for granted in the nonparametrics literature.

-We next make three high-level conditions (Assumptions \ref{Assn_slow_conver}, \ref{Assn_plr_orth} and \ref{Assn:Taylor_Errr}) regarding large sample behaviors of the preliminary parameter estimators.
-While we stress that each of these three assumptions is a mild requirement for most common nonparametric estimators, we supplement each of the three non-primitive assumptions by lower-level sufficient conditions in Appendix \ref{sec:primitive_sufficient_conditions}. \begin{assumption} For every $\hat{\gamma}_\ell=\hat{\gamma}_1,\ldots,\hat{\gamma}_L$, the following random variables are $o_p(n^{-1/4})$:
+We next make three high-level conditions (Assumptions \ref{Assn_slow_conver}--\ref{Assn:Taylor_Errr}) regarding large sample behaviors of the preliminary parameter estimators.
+While we stress that each of these three assumptions is a mild requirement for most common nonparametric estimators, we supplement each of the three non-primitive assumptions by lower-level sufficient conditions in Appendix \ref{sec:lowe_level_sufficient_conditions}. \begin{assumption} For every $\hat{\gamma}_\ell=\hat{\gamma}_1,\ldots,\hat{\gamma}_L$, the following objects are $o_p(1)$. \begingroup \allowdisplaybreaks

-\end{assumption} Assumption \ref{Assn_slow_conver} requires that some preliminary parameter estimators to have the $n^{1/4}$ rate of convergence.
-This slow rate of convergence suffices primarily because of the orthogonal score we developed and proposed in Section \ref{sec:orthogonal_score}.
-As far as this condition is satisfied, the asymptotic distribution of our parameters of interest, namely $\hat\theta$ and $\widehat{PRTE}$, will not be affected by these preliminary parameter estimates.
+\endgroup \end{assumption} Assumption \ref{Assn_slow_conver} requires that some preliminary parameter estimators to have the $n^{1/4}$ rate of convergence.
+This slow rate of convergence suffices because of the orthogonal score we developed and proposed in Section \ref{sec:orthogonal_score} -- see the intuitions and discussions in Section \ref{sec:intuitions_discussions}.
+As far as this condition is satisfied, the asymptotic distribution of our parameters of interest, namely $\hat\theta$ and $\widehat{PRTE}$, will not be affected by estimation errors of these preliminary parameter estimates.
 Furthermore, this condition can be satisfied by common nonparametric estimators of density and conditional expectation functions.
-For completeness, we show lower-level sufficient conditions for Assumption \ref{Assn_slow_conver} in Appendix \ref{sec:Assn_slow_conver}.
+For completeness, we show lower-level sufficient conditions for Assumption \ref{Assn_slow_conver} in Appendix \ref{sec:lowe_level_sufficient_conditions}.